fanatique/simpla/README.md

 - Writing Blog Posts and Static Pages using Markdown.
 - It generates index pages for blog posts and tags.
 - It also generates an RSS Feed (because we ❤️ independent publications)!
-- Sites can be added to menus, which are declared in the templates.
+- Pages can be added to menus, which are declared in the templates.
 That allows to have a main menu and a footer menu.

 _Everything else is up to you!_

-Simpla uses the world famous Personal Home Page Tools (PHP) as a templating language and so there is virtually no limit on what you can do for improving SEO, deliver your pages with a good accessibility and making sure that they ar eproperly displayed on mobile devices.
+Simpla uses the world famous _Personal Home Page Tools_ (PHP) as a templating language and so there is virtually no limit on what you can do for improving SEO, deliver your pages with a good accessibility and making sure that they are properly displayed on mobile devices.

 ## Intended Usage